n0eL1405/CSGO-Case-Calculator/docs/README.md

 Amounts and checked boxes will be load on startup

-**If you want to calculate the prices automatically when loading them, check the "Calculate automatic" check box**
+**If you want to calculate the prices automatically when loading them, check the "Calculate automatically" check box**

 ### [Here you can find the changelogs](Changelogs.md)